01-edu/go-tests/README.md

 ./test_with_docker getalpha getalpha/main.go --allow-builtin github.com/01-edu/z01.PrintRune strconv.Atoi os.Args
 ```

-For convenience to do bulk tests you may want to store those info in a `meta.txt` file that will separate them with `:` and then use `awk` to run tests on all of them.
+For convenience to do bulk tests you may want to store this info in a `meta.txt` file that will separate them with `:` and then use `awk` to run tests on all of them.

 As an example: